 It’s little things like this that lead to job opportunities or partnerships in a new enterprise.
 Ripples that become waves…

-#4 Helps You Find Out What You Really Want to Do
+#4 It Helps You Find Out What You Really Want to Do

-The great thing about a side hustle?
-It’s non-committal.
+The great thing about side hustles at home?
+They’re non-committal.
 You can try things out.
 Have a bit of fun whilst your day job takes care of all the bills.
 If, at the end of the day, you decide your “voice coaching business” or “Italian food blog” isn’t going to take off.
 It doesn’t matter.
 You still have your day job.

 It’s a good way to find out what you enjoy doing.
 Explore your skills and discover the life you want to lead.
-You may find you prefer your day job or you decide you want to write about travel from a beach in Portugal.
+You may find you prefer your day job or you may decide you want to write about travel from a beach in Portugal.
+It’s your choice.

 Blogging is one of the best side hustles I can think of.
 Why?
 Because it’s such a broad church.
 You can blog about anything and use it to promote everything.
 It’s the real deal for getting noticed.